 Let AB and C be the two given unequal straight lines, and let AB be the greater of them.

-Place AD at the point A equal to the straight line C, and describe the circle DEF with center A and radius AD.
+Place AD at the point A equal to the straight line C, and describe the circle DEF with centre A and radius AD.

-Now, since the point A is the center of the circle DEF, therefore AE equals AD.
+Now, since the point A is the centre of the circle DEF, therefore AE equals AD.

 But C also equals AD, therefore each of the straight lines AE and C equals AD, so that AE also equals C.

 Therefore, given the two straight lines AB and C, AE has been cut off from AB the greater equal to C the less.